rohit1208-github/HealthConnect-Med-Kick-Automated-Patient-Care-and-Management-System/README.md

-HealthConnect MedKick: Automated Patient Care and Management System HealthConnect MedKick is an innovative solution designed to automate various aspects of patient care and management.
-This README outlines the components of the system, the technology stack used, and future development plans.

-Components
-1. Nurse-Patient Audio Call Transcription
-Current Implementation:

-Model Loading: Utilizes the pre-trained Wav2Vec2 processor and model from "facebook/wav2vec2-base-960h" for audio input processing and predictions.
-Audio Processing: Employs the librosa library for audio file loading and noisereduce for noise reduction to enhance input audio quality.
-Transcription: Processes audio with Wav2Vec2 to encode and decode, converting audio to text transcription.
-Future Plans:

-Fine-tuning Wav2Vec2 Model: Leveraging Hugging Face Transformers for custom dataset training.
-Conformer Model Architecture: Transitioning to Conformer architecture for improved transcription accuracy.
-Training and Inference: Adapting the training process for the Conformer model to enhance audio transcription capabilities.
-2. Secure Communication via BB84 Quantum Protocol Implementation Overview:

-Establishes a secure communication channel using BB84 protocol for quantum encryption, ensuring the confidentiality of nurse-patient conversations and the protection of sensitive medical information.
-3. Redaction of Personal Information
-Current Implementation:

-SpaCy NLP Model: Utilizes "en_core_web_md" for named entity recognition (NER) to identify and redact personal information from transcriptions.
-Future Plans:

-Integrate redaction into the workflow for transcribed nurse-patient calls, applying NER for comprehensive data protection.
-4. Transcript Summary for Doctors
-Development Steps:

-Utilizes the PegasusForConditionalGeneration model for summarizing transcriptions, providing concise reports for doctors.
-Future Development:

-Plan to run and fine-tune the model on powerful systems with custom datasets for tailored summary generation.
-5. Patient Note Report Generation
-Implementation Details:

-Uses the AlpaCare LLM, fine-tuned on local datasets, to generate patient-specific notes including medications and precautions.
-6. Calendar Scheduling via Federated Learning
-Proposed Approach:

-Implement federated learning to dynamically generate an optimized scheduling calendar based on inputs from various hospital devices, maintaining privacy and security.
-7. Dashboard Portal for Hospital Staff and Doctors Development Plan:

-Framework: Combining Flask and Django for secure dashboard creation and user management.
-Integration: Incorporates federated learning for scheduling and provides access to patient summaries, medical records, and resources.
+# HealthConnect MedKick: Automated Patient Care and Management System

+HealthConnect MedKick is designed to streamline patient care and management through automation, leveraging cutting-edge technologies across several components.

+## Components Overview

+### 1. Nurse-Patient Audio Call Transcription

+#### What I Have Done
+- **Model Loading**: Loaded the pre-trained Wav2Vec2 processor and model from "facebook/wav2vec2-base-960h" for audio preprocessing and prediction.
+- **Audio Processing**: Utilized the `librosa` library for audio file loading and `noisereduce` library for noise reduction to enhance input audio quality.
+- **Transcription**: Processed audio through Wav2Vec2 to encode into model-suitable input values, obtaining logits converted to predicted ids using argmax, and decoded back to text.

+#### Future Plans
+- **Fine-tuning Wav2Vec2 Model**: Fine-tune on a custom dataset using Hugging Face Transformers.
+- **Conformer Model Architecture**: Implement Conformer model architecture, integrating depthwise convolution and self-attention mechanisms for enhanced transcription accuracy.
+- **Training and Inference**: Adapt training processes for the Conformer model to improve transcription accuracy and efficiency.

+### 2. Secure Communication via BB84 Quantum Protocol

+#### Implementation Overview
+- **Secure Communication**: Establish a secure channel between the nurse and patient using the BB84 protocol, ensuring conversation confidentiality.
+- **Quantum Encryption**: Protect sensitive medical information during nurse-patient calls with quantum encryption, allowing access only to authorized parties.

+### 3. Redaction of Personal Information

+#### What I Have Done
+- **Loading Spacy NLP Model**: Loaded "en_core_web_md" for named entity recognition (NER).
+- **Redacting Personal Information**: Applied SpaCy's NER to identify and redact personal information from transcriptions.

+#### Future Plans
+- **Redaction Integration**: Integrate redaction process into workflow post-transcription, ensuring sensitive information protection.

+### 4. Transcript Summary for Doctors

+#### Development Steps
+- Utilized the PegasusForConditionalGeneration model for summarizing transcriptions, providing concise reports for doctors.

+#### Future Development
+- Plan to fine-tune the model on powerful systems with custom datasets for tailored summary generation.

+### 5. Patient Note Report Generation

+#### Implementation Details
+- **Model Initialization**: Loaded and prepared the AlpaCare LLM, fine-tuned on local datasets, for generating patient-specific notes.

+### 6. Calendar Scheduling via Federated Learning

+#### Proposed Approach
+- Leverage inputs from various hospital devices to dynamically optimize scheduling, maintaining privacy and security through federated learning.

+### 7. Dashboard Portal Application Development

+#### Development Plan
+- Use Flask and Django for creating a secure dashboard for managing patient information and appointments.
+- Integrate with Federated Learning for dynamic scheduling.
+- Provide access to patient summaries, medical records, and relevant medical resources, ensuring data protection and privacy.